CappyT/g14control/README.md

-Download the latest release zip from GitHub: https://github.com/CappyT/g14control/releases Extract it to some permanent location such as C:\Program Files\G14Control Edit the config.yml with text editor as needed (see configuring below) To make it run on boot, hit `Win + R` to open the run command box, type in `shell:startup` and hit enter.
-That will open a folder.
-Right click and drag the G14Control.exe to that new window and release, choose 'Create Shortcut to'
+Download the latest release zip from GitHub: https://github.com/CappyT/g14control/releases Extract it to some permanent location such as C:\Program Files\G14Control Edit the config.yml with text editor as needed (see configuring below) To make it run on boot, you will need to follow these instructions since it requires administrator privileges: https://www.sevenforums.com/tutorials/11949-elevated-program-shortcut-without-uac-prompt-create.html
-Now it will run on startup.

 ### Configuring
 Under Plans, you can configure as many or few plans as you want.
 A plan includes: